 One of Coursera’s strengths are the options for peer interactions.
 Online education typically does not factor in the human interaction side of a physical university.
 Still, Coursera attempts to mitigate that through peer assignments where you and fellow students can collaborate through various options.

 Coursera is also popular for the intuitive user interface.
-All courses are easy to access, and the attractive layout makes finding every option and setting easy.
+Coursera courses are all online courses and easy to access.
+The attractive layout makes finding every option and setting simple.
 You won’t have to look very far to check what you need to, as the interface is clean and approachable.
-They also have several video tools, interactive labs that offer fun challenges, and great mobile phone support in the event you want to take your education on the go.
+They also have several video lectures, a wide range of interactive labs that offer fun challenges, and great mobile phone support in the event you want to take your education on the go.

 Coursera is a strong option for receiving your online education.
-They offer a larger number of courses and resources than anyone else, and you are sure to discover something that will suit your needs.
+Coursera offers a larger number of online courses and resources than anyone else, and you are sure to discover something that will suit your needs.
 Users get a wide array of advanced tools to make your experience as smooth as possible.
 Be sure to study the pricing structure of your choices carefully, and you’ll be all set to start an educational adventure.

 edX vs Coursera: How Do They Compare?

-edX has advantages when compared to Coursera in that they offer more resources and different options, such as cost and specializations.
+edX has advantages when compared to Coursera.
+Coursera offers more resources and different options, such as cost and specializations.
 It has influenced many people to choose this service.
 While pricing is the biggest advantage, there are a few other factors that might lead to choosing edX over Coursera as well.

 edX features courses tailored to more specific fields.
 Science, Engineering, Mathematics, Humanities, and emphasized.
 Students in these fields will find more resources.
 More niche and technical subjects such as neuroscience or analytics, or any real deep dives into subjects are more likely to have tools in place at edX.
-Many users of both services that edX has a far easier billing process, and it’s easier to see what exactly you’re paying for and where it goes.
+Many users of Coursera and edX say, that edX has a far easier billing process.
+Besides, it’s easier to see what exactly you’re paying for and where it goes.

-Coursera has benefits when compared to edX in cases that might draw you more towards this service.
+Coursera has benefits when compared to edX.
 Their online degree program is the biggest advantage in this regard.
 They offer advanced access not seen anywhere else. edX places more emphasis on STEM fields, but with Coursera, you’ll find more varied options in a variety of other fields, such as music.
 Coursera is the more popular of the two options, boasting a higher user base of students.
 It’s also notable that Coursera adds new courses on an almost daily basis.
-It might discover a platform for a new interest every day.
+It might discover a learning platform for a new interest every day.
 On average, Coursera is the lowest cost option for the kinds of services offered.

-For example, edX offers a Master’s Degree in Supply Chain Management from Arizona State University, and Coursera provides a Masters of Public Health from the University of Michigan.
-Every individual has unique needs and degree requirements based on their education status, but taking these online courses can help accelerate your path to those degrees regardless of what anyone’s situation might be.
+For example, edX offers a Master’s Degree in Supply Chain Management from Arizona State University.
+While Coursera provides a Masters of Public Health from the University of Michigan.
+Every individual has unique needs and degree requirements based on their education status.
+But taking these online courses can help accelerate your path to those degrees regardless of what anyone’s situation might be.

-Thankfully, both options provide enough free resources so you can try out both and see which one works best for you.
+Edx vs Coursera free courses: Thankfully, both options provide enough free resources.
+Therefore you can try out edX and Coursera and see which one works best for you.
 The free courses provide excellent tours of each service, so you will know how everything works when you make your choice.
 Some of them don’t take very long to complete, and you can go at whatever pace you desire.
 This way, you get the ability to make an informed decision within a reasonable timeframe.

 No rules are saying you can’t take advantage of both simultaneously.
-Each of these offerings is tailor-made for you to be as convenient as possible, and both services can be self-paced to mold around your schedule.
+Each of these offerings is tailor-made for you to be as convenient as possible, and edX and Coursera can both be self-paced to mold around your schedule.

-The diverse breadth of topics on each site provides alluring reasons to try both out.
+The diverse breadth of topics on each site provides alluring reasons to try edX and Coursera out.
 The best part is that you’ll be receiving a quality education in something new in the process.

-Both Coursera and edX aim to provide everyone with a quality education, no matter the individual reason or circumstance.
-As such, both provide a wide variety of accessibility and financial aid options that are sure to benefit users who need them.
-Each accessibility option is easy to locate and well explained to ensure that the learner’s experience is as smooth as possible.
+Edx vs Coursera resources: Both, Coursera and edX aim to provide everyone with a quality education, no matter the individual reason or circumstance.
+As such, edX and Coursera provide a wide variety of accessibility and financial aid options that are sure to benefit users who need them.
+Each accessibility option is easy to locate and well explained.
+This ensures that the learner’s experience is as smooth as possible.

-At edX, all course videos include timed captions and feature a variety of languages.
-The platform works in conjunction with the Web Content Accessibility Guidelines by the World Wide Web Consortium to provide common accessibility tools.
+At edX, all course videos include timed options and feature a variety of languages.
+The learning platform works in conjunction with the Web Content Accessibility Guidelines by the World Wide Web Consortium to provide common accessibility tools.

 At Coursera, captions are also included, and you get the ability to download subtitles to read as a transcript.
 Screen reader compatibility is included to aid those with visual impairments.

-On both platforms, content is, for the most part, self-paced and accessible anywhere.
-Both include mobile compatibility for taking your work.
+On both learning platforms, content is, for the most part, self-paced and accessible anywhere. edX and Coursera include mobile compatibility for taking your work.
 At the same time, you commute or travel, and you can download courses to view offline in the event you are going somewhere without an internet connection.